shreevatsa/pdf-explorer/README.md

 # What is this?

 At the lowest level, a PDF file is a sequence of 8-bit bytes.
+Use `hexdump` or `xxd` or something to see it.

-At the next lowest level (and almost just as useless), a PDF file is a collection of **objects** (surrounded by a header and trailer).
-The code here only concerns itself with this level.
+At the next lowest level, a PDF file is a set of **objects**, wrapped in some file structure (header and trailer).
+This is still too low-level to be practically useful for anything, but the code here only concerns itself with this level.

 Specifically, there are 8 types of objects: